pcm720/nhddl/README.md

 It displays visual Game ID to trigger per-game settings on the Pixel FX line of products and writes to memory card history file before launching the title, triggering per-title memory cards on SD2PSX and MemCard PRO 2.

-## Why it exists

-I have a SCPH-70000 PS2 with internal IDE—microSD mod and RetroGEM installed and I'm tired of dealing with APA-formatted drives.

-## What this is not

-This not an attempt at making a Neutrino-based Open PS2 Loader replacement.
+Note this not an attempt at making a Neutrino-based Open PS2 Loader replacement.
 It __will not__ boot ISOs from anything other than BDM devices.
 GSM, PADEMU, IGR and other stuff is out-of-scope of this launcher.